 We invite you to contact LaRita Bell, Sabbatical Coordinator, with any questions.

 Please note: Sabbaticals are currently offered every other year.
-Applications will be available online in late summer of 2019, with sabbaticals awarded in 2020.
+A link to the application will be available below on August 26, 2019.
+The deadline to apply is October 30, 2019, with sabbaticals awarded in 2020.